1866 Georgia State Freedmen's Conventions: April 4, 1866 Meeting

-The second convention took place on April 4, 1866 in the Office of the Loyal Georgian, a newspaper produced by the Georgia Equal Rights Association from 1866-1867.
+The second convention took place on April 4, 1866, in the Office of the Loyal Georgian, a newspaper produced by the Georgia Equal Rights Association from 1866 to 1867.
 At this meeting, President J.E.
 Bryant urged his members to elect a black man to be sent to the U.S. Congress as a representative of blacks in the United States.
 He also told the members to be law-abiding citizens, especially when it came to taxes.
 According to Bryant, the thousands of black, tax-paying, law abiding Americans deserved representation.
 When it came to representation, no one could have done it better than one of their own, a black person.
 Bryant also brings to light the Loyal Georgian newspaper, which played a vital role in the Georgia Equal Rights Association.
 During this meeting, the Georgia Equal Rights Association voted to allocate funds from the membership fees for the production and publication of the Loyal Georgian.
 The men who were in charge of the finances were also chosen during this time, Captain C.H.
 Prince and Thomas P. Beard, a white man and a black man respectively.
 There was also a similar structure for the editors of the paper, one black man and one white man.
 This was done because in order for their organization to succeed, it was necessary for them to work with white allies who had more access and rights than they did.
 Bryant was also a huge advocate for education in the black community, especially when it came to equalizing public schools for black children.

 Outcome of Meetings

 After the April 1866 meeting, the Loyal Georgian went on to run for another year until falling out of print.
 J.E.
 Bryant remained the editor of the Loyal Georgian until the end.
 However, there is no mention of J.E.
 Bryant after the meetings in 1866 and no information about him except his relation to the Loyal Georgian and the early meetings of the Georgia Equal Rights Association.
 The other important men like C. H. Prince and Thomas P. Beard also seem to disappear in history after the meetings.
-In the years 1869-1888, the Georgia state conventions were moved to Macon, Georgia.
+In the years 1869–1888, the Georgia state conventions were moved to Macon, Georgia.